-With regard to recommendation seven, the City has agreed with the Zone Roundtable that if an amended model is to be adopted the preferred model is the modified existing model due to the fact that the North Metropolitan Zone does not lose the representation at State Council.
+an amended model is to be adopted the preferred model is the modified existing model due to the fact that the North Metropolitan Zone does not lose the representation at State

-To provide the City of Joondalup with strong and accountable government that strives to attain best practice.
+With regard to recommendation seven, the City has agreed with the Zone Roundtable that if Council.
+Issues and options considered: Not Applicable.
+Link to Strategic Plan: To provide the City of Joondalup with strong and accountable government that strives to attain best practice.